What are the USPTO Trademark Application Form Requirements?

 What is the Trademark?

-Again, regardless of whether you selected TEAS Standard or TEAS Plus, the second section of the USPTO trademark application form requires that you enter the trademark you want to register.
+The next section of the USPTO trademark application form requires that you (1) select the type of trademark you want to register, and (2) enter the exact trademark you want to register.
 The form provides three options:

-- Sound mark – You should choose this option if you want to register a mark that consists of a particular sound (e.g. the NBC chimes or the MGM lion roar).
+• Non-Traditional Marks – You should choose this option if you want to register a mark that consists of a particular sound (e.g. the NBC chimes or the MGM lion roar), 3D product design or packaging, motion, or color (among other uncommon marks).

 What are the Products/Services?